Veer Teja: Journey to Paner

-When Tejaji arrived at his in-laws house, he found his mother-in-law was busy in milking cows.
+When Teja arrived at his in-laws house, he found his mother-in-law was busy in milking cows.
 His entry on his leelan mare startled the animals, disrupting their peaceful routine.
-Unfortunately, his mother-in-law failed to recognize him because Tejaji was married to Pemal when he was only nine months old.
-Tejaji's mother-in-law gave Tejaji a curse that he would be bitten by a black snake for disturbing her cows.
+Unfortunately, his mother-in-law failed to recognise him because Teja was married to Pemal when he was only nine months old.
+Teja's mother-in-law gave Teja a curse that he would be bitten by a black snake for disturbing her cows.

-Tejaji’s anger flared, and he decided to return to Kharnal without Pemal.
-However, Pemal was upset by her mother's reaction and requested that her father and brother stop Tejaji.
-Lachha Gujari, Pemal’s friend, stepped forward and shared the story of Pemal’s suffering to Tejaji.
-Then Tejaji stayed at Lachha’s Gujari house, where he met Pemal for the first time.
+Teja’s anger flared, and he decided to return to Kharnal without Pemal.
+However, Pemal was upset by her mother's reaction and requested that her father and brother stop Teja.
+Lachha Gujari, Pemal’s friend, stepped forward and shared the story of Pemal’s suffering to Teja.
+Then Teja stayed at Lachha’s Gujari house, where he met Pemal for the first time.

 Lachha Cows Incident

-When Tejaji and Pemal are talking to each other at Lachha House, a knock is echoed by Lachha Gujari.
-Lachha urgently informed Tejaji that the Meenas from Chang had stolen all her cows and requested help from Tejaji.
-Without hesitation, Tejaji mounted his Leelan and rode off alone to confront the dacoits who had taken Lachha's cows.
+When Teja and Pemal are talking to each other at Lachha House, a knock is echoed by Lachha Gujari.
+Lachha urgently informed Teja that the Meenas from Chang had stolen all her cows and requested help from Teja.
+Without hesitation, Teja mounted his Leelan and rode off alone to confront the dacoits who had taken Lachha's cows.

-When Tejaji was on his way to confront the dacaits, Basak Naag, a snake, was burning in the fire, and Tejaji saved him from burning.
+When Teja was on his way to confront the dacaits, Basak Naag, a snake, was burning in the fire, and he saved him from burning.
 That snake cursed and wanted to bite him.
-Tejaji assured that he would come back after taking Lachha cows back.After that, Tejaji fought with the Meenas in the valley of Chang, about 15 km from Sursura.
+Teja assured that he would come back after taking Lachha cows back.After that, he fought with the Meenas in the valley of Chang, about 15 km from Sursura.
 He killed all 350 Meenas in the fight and got back the cows of Lachha Gujari.

 Death of Teja Ji

-Tejaji, after returning cows to Lachha, produced himself before Basak Naga, the snake, and asked the snake to bite his body.
-Basak Naga did not find any unwounded places on Tejaji's body, and then Tejaji asked him to bite on his tongue.
-Basak Naga gave a boon to Tejaji that he will be a deity of Kalyug and will be worshipped.
-That’s why Tejaji is also called a man of words.
-Tejaji died on Bhadrapada Shukla Dashmi Saturday, V.S.
+Teja, after returning cows to Lachha, produced himself before Basak Naga, the snake, and asked the snake to bite his body.
+Basak Naga did not find any unwounded places on Teja's body, and then Teja asked him to bite on his tongue.
+Basak Naga gave a boon to Teja that he will be a deity of Kalyug and will be worshipped.
+That’s why Teja is also called a man of words.
+Teja died on Bhadrapada Shukla Dashmi Saturday, V.S.
 1160, or 28 August 1103 at the age of 29.
-The date of the martyrdom of Tejaji is celebrated as Teja Dashmi.
+The date of the martyrdom of Teja is celebrated as Teja Dashmi.

-Tejaji is also known as God of Snakes, because of this when anyone gets bitten by snake, then there are rituals to visit Tejaji temple and seek blessings from Tejaji.
-Apart from being called as God of Snakes, Tejaji was also a great protector of cows.
+Teja is also known as God of Snakes, because of this when anyone gets bitten by snake, then there are rituals to visit Tejaji temple and seek blessings from Teja.
+Apart from being called as God of Snakes, Teja was also a great protector of cows.